• Home

 • Contact

-The purpose of Strain measurement is to physically measure how much load is being imparted into an object or structure.
+The purpose of strain measurement is to physically measure how much load (Stress) is being imparted into an object or structure.

 Mechanical Strain Gauges